 - High CBD and low THC – Leafly says products that are loaded with 5-20% CBD and 5% or less of THC fall into this category.

-Studies reported that High CBD products work best for individuals who don’t want to get the euphoric high THC provides or for those who have a particular sensitivity to THC.
+Studies reported that High CBD products work best for individuals who don’t want to get the euphoric high THC provides or those with a particular sensitivity to THC.

 CBD Oil Without THC:

-CBD oil without THC content will only provide the purported calming effects of CBD without any of the ‘high’ which comes along with THC.
+CBD oil without THC content will only provide the purported calming effects of CBD without any of the ‘high’ that comes with THC.

 No doubt, these products work best for individuals who can’t consume any THC due to their jobs.